tytydraco/yessleep/out/Never_Turn_the_TV_Off.md

 Now, I don't mean to brag, but I have a nice tv, one of those 70" babies that make my house the place everyone wants to come to to watch the game.
 I swear, this girl's a thing of beauty.
 Always crystal clear 4k with her.
 Naturally, my eyes drifted off to the black screen, kind of unfocused as sleep called to me beyond the horizon.

-In the dark screen I could make out the outline of mundane onjects in my house, like shadows.
+In the dark screen I could make out the outline of mundane objects in my house, like shadows.
 My lamp, the bookcase, the dining room behind me, the couch and my almost sleeping form, just murky black figures.

 I was drifting off, no longer paying much attention when I sensed movement.
 My eyes flicked to the screen, and there it was, my shadowy counterpart lay on the couch, its head turned the way mine was, my reflection looking right at me, until it got up off the couch and walked away.
 I sat there frozen in shock, turning my head this way and that, certain there was someone else in my house.
 But then I felt a little ridiculous!
 Maybe I was the one who got up without realizing.